 The Aridus Tasting room in Willcox is at 145 N. Railview Ave. the winery is nearby.
 The old town Scottsdale tasting room is at 7173 E. Main St. 85251.
 For more information visit their website.

-Shelves are stocked, menus have been printed and Merkin Vineyards have opened their tasting room in downtown Scottsdale.
+Shelves are stocked, menus have been printed and Merkin Vineyards have opened their wine bar in downtown Scottsdale.
 The Jerome based winery flipped the “Open” sign Thursday March 14th as the bureaucracy paperwork was complete.

 Wines from Merkin Vineyards and Caduceus Cellars will be poured their 7 days week.
-The location has a rich history in the Scottsdale wine community as the tasting room is housed in part of what was the wine eccentric restaurant Cowboy Ciao.
-The popular restaurant Ciao closed to everybody’s surprise in November.
+The location has a rich history in the Scottsdale wine community as the tasting room is housed in what was the wine eccentric restaurant FnB and most recently cocktail bar Counter Intuitive.

 Merkin Vineyards wines